From Bean to Bar

 After conching, the chocolate is stored in large tanks and shipped to customers as liquid chocolate or pumped to individual tempering units.
 These are connected to moulding and depositing machines where 10 lb. blocks, chips, chunks, rods and flakes are produced.

 At every step of this complex manufacturing process, there is continuous sampling of the product.
 In-process quality assurance laboratories are located in the midst of every facility for on-the-spot testing.
-This ensures the quality and consistency of Wilbur® chocolate, batch after batch, shipment after shipment, for over 125 years.

 Some Cargill products are only approved for use in certain geographies, end uses, and/or at certain usage levels.
 It is the customer's responsibility to determine, for a particular geography, that (i) the Cargill product, its use and usage levels, (ii) the customer's product and its use, and (iii) any claims made about the customer's product, all comply with applicable laws and regulations.